projectatomic/atomic-site/source/docs/docker-building-rhel-images.md

 The administrator may decide that building interactively is tedious and error-prone.
 Instead the administrator could build a single Dockerfile that layers on the Apache Web server and the web site content in one build.

-A good practice is to make a subdirectory with a related name and create a Dockerfile in that directory.
+A good practice is to make a sub-directory with a related name and create a Dockerfile in that directory.
 E.g. a directory called mongo may contain a Dockerfile for a MongoDB image, or a directory called httpd may container an Dockerfile for an Apache web server.
 Copy or create all other content that you wish to add to the image into the new directory.

     # mkdir httpd
     # cd httpd